ThomasMGeo/GeothermalGrid/README.md

 Gravity data [here](https://mrdata.usgs.gov/gravity/)

 Dataset need: BHT's for all of California would help (Salton Sea is a big hole!)

+Any other machine-readable Geothermal datasets would be great.

 # Papers of interest
 This list is not exhaustive, but some of these papers either discuss datasets used or other factors.